Ecological Impact Assessments

 ecological risk assessment

 contaminated sediment site cleanup and monitoring

 natural resource damage assessments (NRDA)

-Habitat availability determines species composition and distribution and is the key stepping off point for any major project.
+Habitat availability and condition determines biological community structure.
 A thorough and complete initial habitat assessment can identify potential diversity constraints and improve project designs and efficiency.

-Habitat can be incredibly hetergeneous, which is why EcoAnalyst biologists utilize multiple methods of data collection and analysis in their assessments, including:
+Habitat can be heterogeneous, which is why EcoAnalysts biologists utilize multiple methods of data collection and analysis in their assessments, including:

 GIS/GPS spatially explicit mapping